4 Ideas to Make Learning Math Fun

-Show kids the ‘why’ of math
+Show Students the 'Why' of Math

 Encourage even little ones to help plan the amount of food they'll need at an upcoming birthday party.

 Why not naturally combine the subjects by reading stories involving math?

 - 7 x 9 = Trouble!